NikolettaGr/Project1-Paw-Walkers/README.md

 + ##### Navigation

-    Positioned at the top of the page.
+    -Positioned at the top of the page.

-    Contains logo of the company on the left side.
+    -Contains logo of the company on the left side.

-    Contains navigation links on the right side:
+    -Contains navigation links on the right side:
-        -HOME - leads to the home page where users can learn about the company Paw Walkers.
+        * HOME - leads to the home page where users can learn about the company Paw Walkers and there is a dropdown options with sections ABOUT US, SERVICES and CONTACT.
-        -ABOUT US - leads to about us section where users can learn about how is working the company.
+        * ABOUT US - leads to about us section where users can learn about how is working the company.
-        -SERVICES -leads to services section where users can see all services which we offer.
+        * SERVICES -leads to services section where users can see all services which we offer.
-        -GALLERY - leads to the gallery page where users can see sitter experiences.
+        * GALLERY - leads to the gallery page where users can see sitter experiences and images.
-        -CONTACT - leads to  the contact section where useres can get touch with the company.
+        * CONTACT - leads to  the contact section where useres can get touch with the company.
-        -BOOKING - leads to the booking form page where users can fill out the form in order to get in touch with sitters.
+        * BOOKING - leads to the booking form page where users can fill out the form in order to get in touch with sitters and book them.

-    The links have hover effect.
+    -The links have hover effect.
-    The navigation is clear and easy to understand for the user.
+    -The navigation is clear and easy to understand for the user.

-    The navigation bar is responsive:
+    -The navigation bar is responsive:

-    -On tablets:
+      * On tablets:
      Navigation bar is split into to lines: the first line filled with the logo and the second line filled with links.
 All elements are centered.

-    -On mobile devices:
+      * On mobile devices:
-            Navigation bar filled with the logo in the center and a hamburger menu implemented on the left side of the navigation bar.
+            Navigation bar is split into to lines: the first line filled with the logo and the second line filled with links.
+All elements are centered.
-            When the hamburger menu is clicked, there is dropdown menu with the links in the same order.

 ---

 + ### Home Page